cloudfoundry/uaa/docs/UAA-APIs.md

 ### <a id="token"/>OAuth2 Token Endpoint

-_Not needed for first phase.
-This endpoint would be used by web flows, not vmc._
+_Not needed for vmc.
+This endpoint would be used by web flows._

 An OAuth2 defined endpoint which accepts authorization code or refresh tokens and provides access\_tokens.
 The access\_tokens can then be used to gain access to resources within a resource server.